osrsbox/osrsbox-db/docs/index.md

 ## Documentation to finish

 + Cover more examples:
-    + Enumerate every otem in the osrsbos-db
+    + Enumerate every item in the osrsbos-db
     + Fetch alchemy prices
 + Link to projects using osrsbox-db (especially tooltips)
 + Summary of license information and reuse